organized-puns/gg.parse/c_sharp/gg.parse/doc/tokenizer.md

 	- maybe exception like approach
 	=> recovery

-Figure out to do forward references in ebnf
+implement errors, alternatives for short hand see if sequence can go without , see if range can go without {}

-Start implementing ebnf, tokenizer and parser
+add root

 digit = '0'..'9'
 sign = '+' | '-'
 int = ?sign +digit !'.'
 float = ?sign +digit '.' +digit ?('e'|'E' ?sign +digit)
-string = '"' *any '"'
+string = '"' *(not'"' any) '"'
 scope_start = '{'
 scope_end = '}'